-Refer to www.shelbycountytn.gov and www.scsk12.org for information pertaining to department contacts.
+Refer to www.scsk12.org for information pertaining to department contacts.

 When the submittals have been made, notify the SCS Project Manager the submittals were made.

 Submittals to the State Fire Marshal and Shelby County Code Enforcement should be made as early as possible.
 Interim reviews of the design with the State Fire Marshal and Shelby County Code Enforcement during all phases are encouraged.